RaccoonMusicPlayer/readme_examples/readme.md

 ## Support

-If you are having issues or want to help, here are some places you can go:
+If you are having issues or want to help, here are some places you can go.
 - [Github Discussions](https://github.com/hoffstadt/DearPyGui/discussions/)
 - [Discord Forum](https://discord.gg/tyE7Gu4)
 - [Reddit](https://www.reddit.com/r/DearPyGui/)